The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Threats to Validity

 In RQ4, we did not configure or execute the GitHub projects to verify the generation of SBOM files.
 Instead, we focused on identifying the presence of SBOM generation patterns in their build configuration snippets.
 This approach allowed us to efficiently analyze a large number of projects, but did not account for the actual implementation or effectiveness of these patterns.
+To assess the precision of our collection approach, we drew a statistically justified stratified random sample of 94 \texttt{tool\_mention\_link} entries (satisfying the Cochran criterion for 95\% CI at $\pm10\%$ margin over the 2,426-project population).
+Of 87 fetchable entries, 81 (93.1\%; 95\% CI: 85.8\%--96.8\%) were confirmed as Build-use-case SBOM tool invocations.
+The remaining 4 (4.6\%) were false positives where the search key matched an unrelated file.
+No Consume or Transform use-case invocations were found.
+Importantly, the GitHub Search API returned matches across all file types (CI configs, build scripts, source code, package manifests), confirming that the dataset is not pre-filtered to CI files and that Build dominance is not an artifact of dataset construction.
+The full sample and per-entry evidence excerpts are in our replication package (\texttt{RQ4-project/ci\_validation\_sample94.csv}).
 Additionally, our study on the open-source projects that use the technologies does not investigate the real world adoption or usage of \spdx and \cdx formats in the industry, which could offer further insights into their practical importance and influence.
 Future research may consider addressing these aspects to provide a more comprehensive understanding of the impact and adoption of various SBOM formats.